danielpenagos/aro-hackathon-content/aro-content/200-ops/day2/labels.md

 1. Just like the last section, let's pick a MachineSet to add our label.
 To do so, run the following command:

-    Change the # of your user in the name of the MAchineSet
+    Change the # of your user in the name of the MachineSet

     ```bash
     NAME_MACHINESET=machineset.machine.openshift.io/arofundamentals-pcq8d-worker-eastus1-user#